 Next I went to work for a travel consortia based out of NYC managing their support desk, internal IT issues and projects.
 I supported customers, our own corporate offices, and remote employees across the US, Canada, and Australia.
 Once a year I was tasked with heading up the IT support and infrastructure for the year's big international conference.
 Taking place in cities across the US (and one year in the Bahamas), I would have to anticipate and prepare a support package of technology and tools to ensure that any technical issue could be resolved on site quickly and efficiently.

 Upon our return to Chicago, I was recruited to work in a small Managed Service Provider (MSP) as their Service Director.
 In this role I was not only responsible for field work directly with the clients but with sub-contractors that were hired to install specialized systems when required.
 There was also a need to change things behind the scenes.
 I saw the need and was able to create and manage new internal systems, asset management systems, and restructured the incoming workflow for the company to better handle our client's needs.

-Today I start M@, The I.T.
+In late 2020 I started M@, The I.T.
 Guy to bring all my experience to help those that are not able to understand technology.
 I had the passion for technology since I was younger but never thought I was suited to actually work in and with technology.
 I now know that I do, and that with a bit of patience and understanding that I can help you understand it too.
 This is a big step for me and my family branching out to do this.
 I have always had a corporate structure to lean on and support me, but I know now that I don't need it.
 I have my wife, daughter, and all my extended family that are rallying behind me.